JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.73
+* Bug fix for merging duplicated plate names when using models with multiple meshes.

 v0.0.72
 * Bug fix for point loads at the ends of physical members.
 These point loads were erroneously being applied at the end of all segments of the physical member.
 This error was introduced with the new physical member feature late last year.
 Prior to that this error did not exist.
 * Improvements to plate meshing: (1) Rectangular meshes now automatically renumber nodes and elements to avoid duplicating names that are already in the model.
 This feature is only available for rectangular meshes at the moment.
 For other types of meshes you'll need to manually specify the start node and start element for numbering.
 (2) Meshes also now automatically stay in sync with the model.
 A node moved in the model will automatically reflect back on the mesh.
 Changes to elements in the model will automatically be reflected in the mesh.
 The program used to lose track of this.
 Once the mesh was generated it was "one and done" and no more.